anynines website

 7. Challenge: Evolving Security Perimeter: The shift in the security perimeter from network-centric to identity-centric in PaaS environments brings new challenges.
 Modern PaaS comes with an assumption that the network perimeter can be breached, thus placing a greater focus on securing identities through robust authentication and authorization mechanisms.

-Best Practices for PaaS Security Parameters:
+Best Practices for PaaS Security Perimeters:

 • Emphasize identity as the primary security perimeter in PaaS environments.
 This involves implementing strong authentication and authorization mechanisms and ensuring that identity management is at the forefront of the security strategy.